AshwinJay101/west-wing-reads-analysis/README.md

 - `entites`
 - `extracted keywords`

-Note: The original data file is confidential in nature, and has thus not been added to the repository.
+**Note**: The original data file is confidential in nature, and has thus not been added to the repository.

 ## Motivation and Project Objective